 First, consider that standard web-browsing on a public Wi-Fi connection allows your web searches, transactions, and other private information to be visible to third parties.
 These may include internet service providers, government agencies, schools, websites, advertisers, other users of your devices, and people using the same unsecured Wi-Fi network.

-In this article, we’ll delve deeper into what private browsing really offers you and how you can use it to step up your cybersecurity precautions.
+In this article, we’ll delve deeper into what private browsing really offers you, how to go incognito on any browser, and additional ways to step up your cyber safety precautions.

 What is private browsing?